Steps to getting married

 Getting married: Step 5

-The final draft of your ceremony will be completed and forwarded to you for authorisation, together with a final invoice for the balance of my fees.
-You will also receive a final draft of your Certificate of Marriage at this time, so you can amend any details before printing.
+The final draft of your ceremony will be completed and forwarded to you for authorisation.
+You will also receive a final draft of your Certificate of Marriage at this time, so you can check and confirm all the details before printing.

 Getting married: Step 6